prudhvi1519/Python-compiler/README.md

-# Python Compiler
+# Pins Studio

-An interactive Python code editor and compiler built with Django and CodeMirror.
+A social media platform for sharing and discovering creative pins, built with Django and Bootstrap.
-**Users can write Python code, provide input, run the code, and see the output in a clean and user-friendly interface.**
+**Users can upload images, search for pins, like, comment, and manage their profiles in a responsive, user-friendly interface.**

 ---

 ## 🛠️ Technologies Used

-- **Django**: Python web framework powering the backend.
+- **Django**: Python web framework for the backend.
-- **CodeMirror**: A versatile code editor implemented in JavaScript for syntax highlighting and code editing.
+- **Bootstrap**: For responsive and modern UI design.
-- **HTML/CSS/JavaScript**: Frontend for layout, styling, and interactivity.
+- **HTML/CSS/JavaScript**: Frontend for layout, custom styling, and interactivity.
-- **Bootstrap**: For responsive design.
-- **Python**: The language being compiled and executed.
+- **CodeMirror** (optional, if used): For any code-related features or text editing.
+- **SQLite**: Default database for development (configurable for production).

 ---

 ## 🎮 Features

-- **Code Editor:** Syntax-highlighted Python code editor with line numbers and indentation support.
-- **User Input:** Ability to provide custom input for the Python program.
-- **Run Code:** Execute Python code on the server and display output.
-- **Output Display:** Shows output or errors with styled text area.
+- **Pin Upload**: Users can upload images as pins with titles and descriptions.
+- **Search Pins**: Search functionality to find pins by keywords.
+- **Like & Comment**: Engage with pins through likes and comments.
+- **User Profiles**: View and edit user profiles, including password management.
-- **Responsive Layout:** Works well on desktop and mobile devices.
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
+- **Authentication**: Secure user signup, login, and logout with Django’s auth system.
+- **Navbar Toggler**: Mobile-friendly navbar with a hamburger menu for navigation.

 ---